MicrosoftDocs/xamarin-docs/docs/cross-platform/app-fundamentals/nuget-multiplatform-libraries/metadata.md

 ---
 title: "Editing NuGet Metadata"
-description: "Use the project options to edit NuGet metadata for multiplatform libraries" ms.prod: xamarin ms.assetid: 147BA370-67A7-4E6C-BF17-AA7C536C0A48
+description: "This document describes how to use the project options to edit NuGet metadata for multiplatform libraries.
+It discusses both required and optional metadata." ms.prod: xamarin ms.assetid: 147BA370-67A7-4E6C-BF17-AA7C536C0A48
 author: asb3993